Man City have winter break cut short as West Ham match rearranged for February 19 | Goal.com

 City have a particularly busy fixture list to contend with, given they have Premier League, Champions League, FA Cup and Carabao Cup fixtures to contend with in the next three weeks.

+City still need to reschedule their Premier League encounter with Arsenal - originally scheduled for March 1 - due to their Carabao Cup final clash with Aston Villa, which takes place just three days before they meet Sheffield United in the fifth round of the FA Cup.

-Meanwhile, a visit to Anfield to take on league leaders Liverpool on Monday February 24 was supposed to be the Hammers' first match back, but they will now play against the top two teams within five days.
+Meanwhile, a visit to Anfield to take on league leaders Liverpool on Monday February 24 was supposed to be the Hammers' first match back, but they will now play against both of the top two teams within a week.

 Guardiola's team sit second in the English top-flight after 25 matches, but trail Liverpool by 22 points, while West Ham are in the bottom three and just a point from safety.